 We have saved you the best for last!

-And while Iceland is a country that believes in magic, the Northern Light has a scientific explanation.
-These are electronically charged particles from the sun that collide with the upper atmosphere.
+While Iceland is a country that believes in magic, the Northern Lights have a scientific explanation.
+They are electronically charged particles from the sun that collide with the upper atmosphere.

-There are different reasons that make the lights visible clearly.
+There are different reasons why the lights are visible clearly.
 The first one is having a clear sky.
 Then, you need to go away from the city lights.
-Also, it needs to be nighttime, so the sunlight does not compromise your sight.
+Also, it needs to be nighttime so the sunlight does not compromise your sight.

-If everything goes your way and you are in the right place, at the right time, you will be treated to one of the great natural spectacles.
-The lights are breathtaking to say the least.
+If everything goes your way and you are in the right place at the right time, you will be treated to one of the great natural spectacles.
+The lights are breathtaking.
 They are swirling bands that range from pale green to pink, yellow and blue.

-One last note, the lights appear in the sky from mid August to early may.
-So, avoid going to Reykjavik in the summer if you want to behold this amazing sight.
-Most travelers plan their travels around this natural phenomenon.
+One last note: The lights appear in the sky from mid-August to early May.
+So, avoid visiting Reykjavik in the summer to behold this fantastic sight.
+Most travellers plan their travels around this natural phenomenon.

-For an even more magical experience, plan your Blue Lagoon spa visit at the same time of the Northern Lights.
-This will guarantee that you will watch the lights at the same time you are enjoying a relaxing spa.
+For an even more magical experience, plan your Blue Lagoon spa visit during the Northern Lights.
+This will guarantee that you will watch the lights while you are enjoying a relaxing spa treatment.

 Not to Miss While in Reykjavik

 One of the things to do in Reykjavik is taste the famous Icelandic hotdogs.
 These are one of Iceland’s most famous dishes.
-While hotdogs might be famous in other countries around the world, the Icelandic ones are the most delicious.
+While hotdogs might be well-known in other countries worldwide, the Icelandic ones are the most delicious.

-Another thing that you should not miss while you are in Reykjavik is the Sun Voyager Sculpture.
-It is a metal sculpture that is located next to the Sæbraut road in Reykjavík.
-This art piece looks a lot like a viking war ship even though it is not.
-The sculpture is actually built by Icelandic sculptor Jon Gunnar Arnason as an “ode to the sun”, symbolizing light and hope.
+Another thing you should not miss while in Reykjavik is the Sun Voyager Sculpture.
+It is a metal sculpture located next to the Sæbraut road in Reykjavík.
+This art piece looks a lot like a Viking warship, even though it is not.
+Icelandic sculptor Jon Gunnar Arnason builds the sculpture as an “ode to the sun”, symbolizing light and hope.

 Your visit to Reykjavik would never be complete without going to the Phallological Museum.
 Yes, as its name suggests, this museum is a penis museum.
 The museum has on display 282 penises from 93 different species of animals, including humans.
 The museum is a mix of scientific studies and humorous puns.
 Your visit to the museum will be one of the weirdest yet most fun things to do in Reykjavik.

 Another dish to try in Reykjavik is Hákarl.
-It is fermented shark meat that might be a bit (or a lot) stinky.
-You might not like this dish but it is the seal that stamps your Iceland visit “authentic”.
+It is a fermented shark meat that might be a bit (or a lot) stinky.
+You might not like this dish, but it is the seal that stamps your Iceland visit as “authentic.”

-Well, this is your ultimate guide of the most amazing things to do in Reykjavik.
-Do you think it is time to plan your itinerary to visit the magical city?
+Well, this is your ultimate guide to the most amazing things to do in Reykjavik.
+Is it time to plan your itinerary to visit the magical city?

 Discover other places around the world on Connolly Cove!